ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.hasVertices()

-	Check support for the annotation vertices.
+	Returns whether the annotation is capable of supporting vertices.

 	:returns: boolean